-Average February low temperature: 24° F
+Average February low temperature: 25° F

-Average precipitation for February: 2.87 inches
+Average precipitation for February: 2.9 inches

 Be sure to check the current Boston weather report before coming.

 To prepare for Boston weather in February, you should bring a warm jacket and boots, especially if you're planning outdoor activities.